 Why Would a Water Ionizer Need a Vinegar Wash?

 - Water ionizers do a good job of cleaning themselves with their acid washes, especially the Jupiter models, with their continuous cleaning methods.
 So, inside the water cell your electrodes would or should be squeaky clean, but there are lots of hoses & connectors inside a water ionizer that may get clogged.
 Calcium is a good mineral, and you need it for ionization, but at times you can have too much calcium in your water.
-The problem with calcium is, because of its crystal shape — it collects, sticks & clogs.
+The problem with calcium is (because of its crystal shape) it collects, sticks & clogs.
 That’s what calcium does.
 You need calcium though, because you can’t ionize water that’s too soft.

-- You can pro-actively increase the frequency of acid washes in a way that doesn’t waste the water with this idea: Let’s say you drink your alkaline water at 9.5 pH (or Level 3), there is absolutely no reason why you couldn’t push the acid water level 3 button and get your drinking water out of the bottom hose once a day.
+- You can pro-actively increase the frequency of acid washes in a way that doesn’t waste the water with this idea: Let’s say you drink your alkaline water at 9.5 pH (or Level 3), there is absolutely no reason why you couldn’t push the acid water level 3 button and get your drinking water out of the bottom hose once or twice a day.
 This may be a smart thing to do if you’re finding your hard water build-up to be too frequent.

 It’s up to you to take care of your water ionizer and keep it safe and protected against scaling.